PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/16_underfitting_and_overfitting.md

 ### What are Underfitting and Overfitting?

-- **Underfitting** occurs when a model is too simple to capture the underlying patterns in the data, resulting in poor performance even on the training set.
-This is also known as **high bias**.
+- **Underfitting** occurs when a model is too simple to capture the underlying patterns in the data, resulting in poor performance even on the training set (**high bias**).
-- **Overfitting** happens when a model is too complex and fits the training data too closely, including noise and outliers, leading to poor generalization on new, unseen data.
-This is referred to as **high variance**.
+- **Overfitting** happens when a model is too complex and fits the training data too closely, including noise and outliers, leading to poor generalization on new, unseen data (**high variance**).

 ## 16.01 Examples in Regression